rajabatra/cmc-csci143/topic_11_indexes_advanced/README.md

     1. Due to datascience capstone presentations
     1. A simple assignment posted to github issues: <https://github.com/mikeizbicki/cmc-csci143>

+1. Lots of good github issues questions; I believe everything was resolved in office hours that is still open, but if not, then let me know.

 1. Thursday will be a final review session.

     Today we will finish going over material.